jldavid/rightcycle/README.md

 RightCycle is a wearable solution that helps cyclists stay safe on the road.
 Using a Myo, the rider can signal using arm movements, triggering the bike's signal lights automatically.
+Designed as part of WearHacks Toronto between May 9-11, 2015.